mikemedina22800/Portfolio/README.md

 This is a React app that serves as my professional website for employment.
 This app is stylized with Tailwind CSS and Material UI.
-You can view it [here](https://mikemedina22800.github.io/Portfolio/).
+You can view this app [here](https://mikemedina22800.github.io/Portfolio/).